solislemuslab/tropical-stethoscope/example/readme.md

 6. Change the path in the 3rd code block (Read the dataset) to where you stored your hdf5 file and run all the code blocks.

 Note that one alternative to use `JupyterLab` is to use Google Colab, which is a online version for jupyter notebook.
 Instructions could be found [here](https://colab.research.google.com/).
-When using Colab, please remember to use the GPU run time, which could be found at Runtime > Change runtime type and select GPU as Hardware accelerator (otherwise, the training process might be extremely slow).
+When using Colab to fit the model, please remember to use the GPU run time when fitting the model, which could be found at Runtime > Change runtime type and select GPU as Hardware accelerator (otherwise, the training process might be extremely slow).
 Google Colab limit the resources that we can use for free, including the GPU, but the limited resources is enough for this example.